jadijadi/lpic1book/content/1101_perform_security_administration_tasks.md

 ### sudo vs su

-We've used sudo and su in practically all the chapters and now is the time to have a closer look! `su` switches you to some other account; a "set user".
+We've used sudo and su in practically all the chapters and now is the time to have a closer look! `su` switches you to some other account; a "substitute user identity".
 You get a new prompt with the new user account after successfully `su`ing to that account:

 ```text
 jadi@funlife ~$ whoami